We all have to buy groceries. And while some of us rush in, get what we came for, and head to the cashier, we often tend to leave money on the table.

 Being a busy wife and mom of two, I needed to find ways to save money on groceries without having to sacrifice additional time each week.

-These 10 strategies helped me cut my grocery budget by half!
+These 10 strategies helped me cut my grocery bill without using coupons, and some I still use today.

 1- Organize Your Fridge

-Have you ever went to the store, purchased an item you thought you needed, only to go home and find that you have that item in your fridge already?
+Have you ever purchased an item you thought you needed, only to go home and find that you have that item in your fridge already?

 I’ve been there.
 I bought a pound of limes only to go home and find that I still had a half-pound bag of limes in my fridge.